hpcleuven/AlphaFold/README.md

 -p <preset>       Choose preset model configuration - no ensembling (full_dbs) or 8 model ensemblings (casp14) (default: 'full_dbs')

-# Running AlphaFold as a Singularity container on VSC at KU Leuven -  Tutorial 2
+# Running AlphaFold as an Apptainer container on VSC at KU Leuven -  Tutorial 2

 This tutorial is based on the [AlphaFold tutorial at HPRC](https://hprc.tamu.edu/wiki/SW:AlphaFold).
-The Docker container file used to build the Singularity Image File (SIF) can be found here - [catgumag/alphafold](https://hub.docker.com/r/catgumag/alphafold).
-The respective [GitHub repository](https://github.com/dialvarezs/alphafold) provides the Python interface to run AlphaFold via Singularity on an HPC systems.
+The Docker container file used to build the Apptainer Image File (SIF) can be found here - [catgumag/alphafold](https://hub.docker.com/r/catgumag/alphafold).
+The respective [GitHub repository](https://github.com/dialvarezs/alphafold) provides the Python interface to run AlphaFold via Apptainer on an HPC systems.

 Pull and build the AlphaFold container:

 ```
-singularity build AlphaFold2.2.0.sif docker://catgumag/alphafold
+apptainer build AlphaFold2.2.0.sif docker://catgumag/alphafold
 ```

-This will create a Singularity container AlphaFold2.2.0.sif
+This will create an Apptainer container AlphaFold2.2.0.sif

 Pull the wrapper Python script from GitHub: